God Save the King: History

-The text first appeared in England in the late 1590s, with the publication of William Shakespeare's play Richard III.
-In Act IV, Scene I, Lady Anne says to Queen Elizabeth: "Were red-hot steel to sear me to the brains!
-Anointed let me be with deadly venom, And die ere men can say 'God save the Queen.

 In The Oxford Companion to Music, Percy Scholes points out the similarities to an early plainsong melody, although the rhythm is very distinctly that of a galliard, and he gives examples of several such dance tunes that bear a striking resemblance to "God Save the King".
 Scholes quotes a keyboard piece by John Bull (1619) which has some similarities to the modern tune, depending on the placing of accidentals which at that time were unwritten in certain cases and left to the discretion of the player (see musica ficta).
 He also points to several pieces by Henry Purcell, one of which includes the opening notes of the modern tune, setting the words "God Save the King".
 Nineteenth-century scholars and commentators mention the widespread belief that an old Scots carol, "Remember O Thou Man", was the source of the tune.

 The first published version that resembles the present song appeared in 1744, with no title but the heading "For two voices", in an anthology originally named Harmonia Britannia but changed after only a few copies had been printed to Thesaurus Musicus.
 When the Jacobite pretender Charles Edward Stuart led the 1745 rising, the song spread among those loyal to King George II.
 The tune published in The Gentleman's Magazine in 1745 departs from that used today at several points, one as early as the first bar, but is otherwise clearly a strong relative of the contemporary anthem.
 It was recorded as being sung in London theatres in 1745, with, for example, Thomas Arne writing a setting of the tune for the Drury Lane Theatre.

 Scholes' analysis includes mention of "untenable" and "doubtful" claims, as well as "an American misattribution".
 Some of these are: